dv-lse/fdi-patent-innovate/data/narrative.md

   region: All regions
 :::

-The patent count in regions that receive an intervention do indeed grow more than in regions that remained unvisited by foreign firms.
+The patent count in regions that receive an intervention does indeed grow more than in regions that remained unvisited by foreign firms.

+The graph shows the difference in patent count between the treated and the counterfactual regions.
+If the blue line is above 0, one can say that the patent count in the treated region is significantly higher.

+#

 Some factors make regions more receptive to foreign firms’ interventions.
 Foreign direct investments in computers and drugs lead to powerful increase in regional innovation [DV zoom in to show results for these two sectors only].
 Furthermore, you can notice that two continents stand out: Asia and Europe [DV selects the regions belonging to these two continents: Western Europe, Eastern Europe, East Asia, Southeast Asia and South Asia].
 These continents are those that benefit the most from foreign interventions.
 (More on the interpretation of the results)